It’s technology married with liberal arts, married with the humanities, that yields the results that make our hearts sing.

 White Hill’s STEAM: Inventors and Makers

-Robotics and Pre-Engineering teacher Lisa Skinner, Science teacher Andrea Watson and English/History Bianca Vidal lead a dynamic STEAM (Science, Technology, Engineering, Art, Math) program now flourishing at White Hill Middle School with 3 6th grade Inventors Lab (two are funded by YES) and 3 7th/8th grade Makers & Hackers and Project Make engineering classes.
+Robotics and Pre-Engineering teacher Lisa Skinner, and English/History Bianca Vidal lead a dynamic STEAM (Science, Technology, Engineering, Art, Math) program now flourishing at White Hill Middle School.
+Between them, they teach 6th grade Inventors Lab and 7th/8th grade Design Lab.
+Design Lab is an elective opportunity that offers students the opportunity to design, build, code, film, and create through hands-on, student-driven projects.

 Where scientific disciplines were once considered independent academic fields, the inter-disciplinary approach in STEAM (Science, Technology, Engineering, Art, Math) is now seen as critical cultivation of critical thinking and innovative problem-solving skills for students entering a future with myriad possibilities, as well as challenges.
 The artist now inspires the scientist, who informs the engineer, and so on; working across disciplines collaboratively.